davidgasquez/handbook/Company Knowledge Management.md

 - When doing presentations, don't present slides, present the content of the [[Company Handbooks | company handbook]].
 - Information should be easy to add (input) as well as easy to search and find (output) resulting in quick knowledge transfer between different employees.
 - [[Writing]] something in the wrong place is the same as not writing it.
 - Reduce the number of alternatives where information might be stored.
-GitLab uses git, Basecamp uses Basecamp, ...
+GitLab uses [[git]], Basecamp uses Basecamp, ...
 - [If it will matter after today, stop talking about it in a chat room](https://critter.blog/2021/01/12/if-it-matters-after-today-stop-talking-about-it-in-a-chat-room/)
 - Always overshare.
 Its faster to filter out information than asking and then waiting for it.
 - For complex and big decisions, aim for 3 levels of curation.